 - Choose the car seat that fits properly

-Most parents think the best car seat for their child is the expensive ones.
+Most parents think the best car seat for their child is the expensive one.
 But this is a wrong myth the best one is the one that fits your child and vehicle correctly.
-Also, the car seat should be of right age, weight, and height to your child.
+Also, the car seat should be of the right age, weight, and height for your child.

 - Set the car seat at the right angle

 The baby car seat is set to recline at the correct angle to keep your baby from flopping forward or blocking airways.
 Most seats are meant to incline at somewhere 30-45 degrees but to sure make sure you read the manufactures manual to find out the correct inclination angle for your seat.

 - Carefully read the manufactures manual before installation or use of any car seat.